Check Out the Cover for Hannah Abigail Clarke’s The Scapegracers

 Latest Posts

-- Ruthanna Emrys and Anne M. Pillsworth The Shadow Right on Time: Sonia Greene’s “Four O’clock” 2 hours ago
+- Stubby the Rocket John Wick Writer to Bring V.E.
+Schwab’s A Darker Shade of Magic to TV 2 hours ago

-- Erin Morgenstern Read an Excerpt from Erin Morgenstern’s The Starless Sea 3 hours ago
+- Stubby the Rocket The Rook and Rose Trilogy by M.A.
+Carrick Acquired by Orbit Books 2 hours ago

-- Stubby the Rocket Fan-Made Recreation of Missing Doctor Who Episode to Premiere on the BBC 3 hours ago
+- Stubby the Rocket The Full Trailer for His Dark Materials Promises a Dark Epic and an Angry Polar Bear 2 hours ago

-- Alvaro Zinos-Amaro Star Trek: Deep Space Nine Reread — Gateways #4: Demons of Air and Darkness and “Horn and Ivory” 4 hours ago
+- Stubby the Rocket New Footage from The CW’s Batwoman Features Kissing, Hedge Clippers, Rabbit Henchmen 2 hours ago

-- Stubby the Rocket Check Out the First Footage from the Wheel of Time Show’s Table-Read 4 hours ago
+- Mahvesh Murad More Than Human: Frankissstein: A Love Story By Jeanette Winterson 3 hours ago

-- Emily Asher-Perrin 9 Characters I Love Because They Are Hurting (and So Am I) 5 hours ago
+- Bogi Takács QUILTBAG+ Speculative Classics: Up the Walls of the World by James Tiptree, Jr. 4 hours ago

 New in Series